 ALP Tutor Training consists of pre-work, flexible training days and a practicum.
 Training for virtual* tutors is virtual and training for in-person tutors is in-person at the ALP office in Uptown Charlotte.
 Continuing education is offered monthly to all tutors at our ALP Learning Collaborative. (*virtual training is for virtual tutors only)

 What is covered in training?

 Training is a combination of classroom time and several practicum lessons with a student.
 Trainees are taught how to assess a student’s literacy needs, how to develop a lesson plan and how to pace the lessons.

 Will I really be ready to do this after training?

 Yes!
 You will have the materials, training, and practice needed to feel confident about teaching a struggling reader.
 You will also have the ongoing support of a Site Coordinator and continuing education opportunities.

 Is there a service commitment expected of me?

 Yes.
 Each of our volunteer tutors commits to providing a minimum of 60 sessions of pro bono literacy tutoring to a low income student.
-More than half of our tutors go beyond the 60 hour commitment, having developed meaningful relationships with their child.
+More than half of our tutors go beyond the 60 hour commitment, having seen the difference ALP tutoring makes.
 It takes about a school year and a half to complete the 60 sessions.